-Cocoa farmers in Western North laud Cocobod's pollination programme
+Cocoa farmers in Western North laud COCOBOD's pollination programme

 Some Cocoa Farmers at Sefwi-Asawinso in the Waiwso Municipality of the Western North Region have commended the government and Ghana Cocoa Board (COCOBOD) for introducing good policies that have resulted in the increase of Cocoa yield in the area.

-The farmers are particularly happy with the hand pollination, which according to them have helped in the increase of Cocoa yield in the area.
+The farmers were particularly happy with the hand pollination, which they noted had helped them to increase Cocoa yield in the area.

 Speaking to the Ghana News Agency (GNA) at Sefwi-Asawinso on the success of the hand pollination programme, Mr Yakubu Osman, who spoke on behalf of the beneficiary farmers, said the hand pollination had boasted Cocoa production as one tree could now produce an average of 60 pods.